Eureka Seven: Video games

 Eureka Seven has four video games, developed by Bandai and later Namco Bandai Games.
 The first to be released was Eureka Seven Vol. 1: The New Wave (エウレカセブン TR1:NEW WAVE, Eureka Sebun TR1: Nyū Uēbu), which was released in Japan on October 27, 2005, and in North America on October 24, 2006.
 The game features a different cast of characters and takes place two years before the anime.
 A sequel, Eureka Seven Vol. 2: The New Vision (エウレカセブン NEW VISION, Eureka Sebun: Nyū Bijon), was released in Japan on May 11, 2006, and in North America on April 17, 2007.
 New Vision takes place two years after the events of New Wave.
 Both games were released on the PlayStation 2 and feature the theme song "Realize", sung by Flow.
 A PlayStation Portable game sharing the same name of the anime was released on April 6, 2006, in Japan.
 This game is based on the events from the first half of the show.
 An action game based on the AO sequel series, Eureka Seven: AO Attack the Legend, was released on the PlayStation 3 on September 20, 2012.

 Films

 A theatrical adaptation, Eureka Seven: Good Night, Sleep Tight, Young Lovers (交響詩篇エウレカセブン ポケットが虹でいっぱい, Kōkyōshihen Eureka Sebun: Poketto ga Niji de Ippai), was first announced in the May 2008 issue of Newtype; it was publicly released on April 25, 2009, during Golden Week, with the animation production handled by Kinema Citrus.
 It contained a new mythos in an alternative universe, despite still featuring Renton and Eureka as the main characters, and confirming the events of the original series happened in a parallel world.
 The main theme song for the film is "Space Rock", by iLL.

 Good Night, Sleep Tight, Young Lovers screened at select theaters nationwide in the U.S. for a one night–only special event on September 24, 2009, courtesy of Fathom Events.
-The movie also played at the Fantasia festival in Montreal on July 28, 2009.
+The film also played at the Fantasia Festival in Montreal on July 28, 2009.